tam-dlocal/dLocal-Starter-Code-Examples/README.md

 Integrate dLocal SmartFields into your React application using the provided starter project.
 Follow the step-by-step guide for an easy setup.

-## Contributing

-Feel free to contribute to this repository by opening issues, providing feedback, or submitting pull requests.
-We welcome your contributions!

 ## License

 This project is licensed under the [MIT License](LICENSE).